Satwikmbadiger/legalizer/README.md

 # Legalizer - LLM Based Legal Document Summarizer and Doubt Solver

-Legalizer is an innovative application designed to assist users in summarizing legal documents and answering legal queries using advanced language models.
-The application provides a user-friendly interface for interacting with the AI, allowing users to upload documents and engage in meaningful conversations regarding legal matters.
+Legalizer is a web application that helps users summarize legal documents and get answers to legal queries using advanced language models.
+Users can upload PDF or image files, and interact with an AI assistant through a user-friendly chat interface.
+The backend is built with Flask and leverages the Groq LLM model for summarization and question answering.

 ## Features

-- **Document Summarization**: Users can upload PDF or image files, which are processed to extract text and summarized using the Groq LLM model.
+- **Document Summarization**: Upload PDF or image files to extract and summarize legal content using the Groq LLM model.
-- **Legal Query Assistance**: Users can chat with the AI to get answers to their legal questions, making it a valuable tool for both legal professionals and individuals seeking legal information.
+- **Legal Query Assistance**: Chat with the AI to receive answers to legal questions.
-- **User-Friendly Interface**: The application is designed with a clean and colorful UI to enhance user experience.
+- **User-Friendly Interface**: Clean, modern UI for easy interaction.

 ## Project Structure